 The infotainment system features digital radio and Bluetooth as standard and all cars come with a wireless App Connect system to sync your smartphone with Apple CarPlay, Android Auto or Mirrorlink via Bluetooth.

-Refined, relaxed driving
+Refined, relaxed driving with a sporty edge

 Power for the Volkswagen Passat GTE comes from a 13kWh battery and electric motor paired with a 1.4-litre TSI petrol engine.